sf-bobolinks-2016/Instabobos/README.md

 ![alt text](./docs/ig_credentials.png)

 ### In the APP
-#### Add your credentials to the controller app/controllers/instagram.rb:
+#### For now sdd your credentials to the controller app/controllers/instagram.rb:
 ```
   config.client_id = "2b089c3e792e413e83df3a594xxxxx"
   config.client_secret = "9302a2b100ae4494a8d43c65xxxxxx"
 ```
+> Ideally you put this in an .env file ;)

 #### Run it
 	0 bundle install